temp-remember-to-delete/docker-hy.github.io/data/part-2/section-3.md

   redmine_1  | [2019-03-03 11:01:10] INFO  WEBrick::HTTPServer#start: pid=1 port=3000
 ```

 We can see that image also creates files to `/usr/src/redmine/files` that also need to be persisted.
-The Dockerfile has this [line](https://github.com/docker-library/redmine/blob/cea16044e97567c28802fc8cc06f6cd036c49a5c/4.0/Dockerfile#L155) where it declares that a volume should be created.
-Again docker will create the volume, but it will be handled as an anonymous volume that is not managed by compose, so it's better to be explicit about the volume.
+The Podmanfile has this [line](https://github.com/podman-library/redmine/blob/cea16044e97567c28802fc8cc06f6cd036c49a5c/4.0/Podmanfile#L155) where it declares that a volume should be created.
+Again podman will create the volume, but it will be handled as an anonymous volume that is not managed by compose, so it's better to be explicit about the volume.
 With that in mind our final file should look like this:

 ```yaml
 version: "3.8"